 Insider’s scoop: There’s plenty of family-friendly activities at this beach, including a playground, covered picnic areas and jet ski rentals.
 Skip a visit to nearby Doc’s Beach House—what it offers in prime location, it seriously lacks in service and quality.
 Instead, try Coconut Jack’s (you’re almost certain to see manatees splashing in the bay) or The Fish House (best lobster roll in Bonita).

 Ease of parking: Fair; better when you arrive early in the day.
-There’s a large parking lot, but it fills up quickly.
+There’s a large parking lot ($2 per hour), but it fills up quickly.
 If you can’t find a spot in the lot, 10 smaller public beach access points offer free but limited parking at intervals along Estero Boulevard.

 Where it is: Estero Boulevard north of Big Hickory Island